Overview

 Bart Cohen has over 30 years of experience in class actions and other complex litigation, with an emphasis on federal antitrust litigation earlier in his career, and with an emphasis on consumer litigation since joining Bailey Glasser.

 In Your Towne Builders, Inc. v.
-Manheim Township, No. CI-14-07663 (C.C.P.
-Lanc.
-Cnty.), Bart is one of two co-lead counsel for a certified class of real estate developers who were overcharged for connecting new construction to a municipal water system.
-After a bench trial, the trial court awarded the class the full measure of its damages of over $4.5 million.
+Manheim Township, Bart was one of two co-lead counsel for a certified class of real estate developers who were overcharged for connecting new construction to a municipal water system.
+After a bench trial and an appeal to the Commonwealth Court of Pennsylvania, the case settled for $4 million, over 80 percent of class-wide damages.
+See Your Towne Builders, Inc. v.
+Manheim Twp. , 303 A.3d 1126 (Pa.
+Commw.
+Ct.
+2023).

 Bart’s proficiency in managing both practical and substantive information technology is a result of his degree in computer science as well as his experience in professional software development.
 Bart is a second-generation attorney, first inspired to become a lawyer by his father (who practiced for over 60 years), and now inspired by pursuing truth and justice on behalf of his clients.